SumanthRH/personal-website/content/about/experience.md

     description: |3-
       Bachelor's [Thesis](https://drive.google.com/file/d/1dAyPzvIj7AUP-VrUPmmzvKc49P7VnXxM/view).

          * Demonstrated fast reconstruction of a 12 frame video from a single image of a lensless camera, reducing inference time from 2 hours to 30 milliseconds.
-         * Proposed an efficient reconstruction framework - a physics-aware neural net trained in an adversarial fashion, used feature-based loss for producing photorealistic videos.
+         * Proposed an efficient reconstruction framework - a physics-aware neural net
+           trained in an adversarial fashion, used feature-based loss for photorealism.
          * Employed a trainable inversion layer to reverse the forward process of the camera, along with a UNet for perceptual enhancement.

   - title: Deep Learning Intern
     company: HyperVerge Inc